Best Places To Visit In Montenegro

 - Villa Merci Budva

-In between Kotor and Podgorica is Montenegro’s capital of history and the country’s official secondary capital city.
+Between Kotor and Podgorica is Montenegro’s capital of history and its official secondary capital city.

 Cetinje is home to the President of Montenegro, surrounded by limestone mountains and neighboring the great Lovcen National Park.
 There are only 15,000 people who live there, but it certainly doesn’t feel like it.